exercism/v3/languages/fsharp/exercises/concept/basics/.docs/after.md

 If a binding's type cannot be inferred, the compiler will report an error.
 To fix this, make the binding's type explicit.

+Bindings in F# can only be used _after_ they have been defined.
+Using a binding before it has been defined results in a compile error.

 Significant whitespace is used to define scope, by indenting code with spaces relative to the line declaring the binding.
 The default convention is to use four spaces for indentation.

 [bindings]: https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/values/#binding-a-value